-How to Make Fried Banana Egg Rolls: A Filipino-Inspired Snack
+How to Make Fried Banana Egg Rolls (Turon): A Filipino-Inspired Snack

 Fried banana egg rolls, known locally as turon, are a famous Filipino street food.
 This sweet and crunchy snack is made with slices of banana wrapped in a lumpia wrapper or an egg roll wrapper.
 Many Filipino restaurants nowadays include fried banana egg rolls on their dessert menus.
 Allow me to share how I made this easy-to-make Filipino snack that requires only a few ingredients.

 - 5 bananas, quartered